Procedure: Work health and safety training

 - Workers, except contractors, and HDR students new to the University from the publication of the WHSMS Handbook Chapter 3.2 are provided access to the Tier 1 University WHS Induction and ensure they are completed in a timely manner.

 - Directors, Deans and General Managers ensure workers, except contractors, and HDR students new to the University receive the Tier 2 School/Division WHS Induction within the first months of engagement (the WHSMS Handbook Chapter 3.2).

 - Supervisors and Managers of workers, except contractors, and HDR students or their delegates are responsible for providing Tier 3 High Risk Area WHS Induction to workers and HDR students, who need to work in a high risk area under their control, prior to work in these high risk areas.

 - Contractors complete their induction program in accordance with the Contractor Work Health and Safety procedure.

 Create and maintain the WHS training requirements matrix

-- The University WHS committee in conjunction with the Associate Director Work Environment Group (WEG), shall ensure that a WHS Training requirements matrix is created and maintained for all workers at the University for all hazards as per the WHS hazard management procedure, WHS processes and licences requirements.
+- The University WHS committee in conjunction with the Associate Director Work Environment Group (WEG), ensures that a WHS Training Matrix is created and maintained for all worker types at the University in accordance with their job, legal and other requirements.

-- if any changes occur to the role requirements, the position description, the equipment used or a WHS process which impacts the worker’s role.
+- changes occurring to the role requirements, the position description, the equipment used or a WHS process which impacts the worker’s role;

-- Supervisors and/or managers must consult with workers when assessing WHS training needs.
-Methods may include but are not limited to:
+- Methods of consultation include but are not limited to:

 - consultation with a group of workers on a range of common WHS training requirements;